Bounding Membership Inference: Bounds on Positive and Negative Accuracy of Membership Inference

-See Appendix~\ref{sec: Appendix A: Proofs} for the complete proof.
-The high level idea is to rewrite positive accuracy as a fraction, and use Lemma 1 (applicable since we only deal with countable sets) to simplify terms alongside the $\epsilon$-DP condition.
-The $\epsilon$-DP gives inequalities in both directions, providing us with the lower- and upper-bounds.
+The high level idea for the proof is to rewrite positive accuracy as a fraction, and use Lemma 1 (applicable since we only deal with countable sets) to simplify terms alongside the $\varepsilon$-DP condition.
+The $\varepsilon$-DP gives inequalities in both directions, providing us with the lower- and upper-bounds \footnote{Note that the previous bounds apply to any adversary.
+However if one wants to give a higher "existence lower-bound", i.e an instantiated adversary with a given accuracy, there is the trivial adversary which always predicts the datapoint was used to train and obtains positive accuracy $\mathbb{P}_{\mathbf{x}^*}(1)$.}.